MattDodsonEnglish/English-Learning-Wiki/Grammar/verb-guide/aspect.md

 how to conjugate the present and past simple, especially for the verbs "to do," "to have," and "to be."
-You'll also need to learn the present participle[(i.e. the "-ing" form°)](https://www.grammar-monster.com/glossary/present_participle.htm) and the past[(i.e. "verb 3" form°](https://englishstudyhere.com/verbs/50-examples-of-present-tense-past-tense-and-past-participle/) participles.
+You'll also need to learn the present participle[(i.e. the "-ing" form°)](https://www.grammar-monster.com/glossary/present_participle.htm) and the past (i.e. "verb 3" form)[°](https://englishstudyhere.com/verbs/50-examples-of-present-tense-past-tense-and-past-participle/) participles.

 ## Aspect creates texture in time